Announcing our conversational customer experience platform.

 So, what’s the secret?

 It all starts with an understanding of your customers; knowing what they want from you and how best to give it to them.
-Certain psychological traits help your staff achieve this by connecting with customers.
+Certain customer service skills can help your staff achieve this by connecting with customers.

-Patience is the key.
+Patience is a key customer service skill.
 Without it, the staff can’t take the time to fully understand a customer’s situation.
-Unfortunately, patience is difficult to train.
-Bear this in mind and make sure you identify it at the interview stage.

 This gives you real-life examples of candidate behavior.
 If they answer well, it’s a good bet they’ll show patience when it matters.
 On the other hand, if a candidate struggles to answer, perhaps they’re not the right fit for you.

 Seeing things from the customer’s perspective is core to customer service success.
-Sadly, understanding and compassion are continually underrated skills.
+Sadly, understanding and compassion are continually undervalued customer service skills.

-Empathetic customer service agents are highly rated.
+Empathetic customer service agents are highly rated though.
 No wonder.
 Putting themselves in the customer’s shoes means issues are better understood.
-Train your staff to really show this side of themselves.
+Hire staff that can really show this side of themselves.